 - inet_addr Internet Address - password password.
-If given as 0 the default E5810 is used. - portName The portName that is registered with asynGib. - flags Bitmap - Bit 1 (0x2) lockDevices (0,1) => (don't, do) lock devices when creating the link. - Bit 0 (0x1) recoverWithIFC (0,1) => (don't, do) issue IFC when error occurs. - timeout I/O operation timeout in seconds as datatype double.
-If 0.0, then a default is assigned. - vxiName Must be chosen as specified above.
+If given as 0 the default E5810 is used. - portName The portName that is registered with asynGib. - flags Bitmap - \bullet Bit 1 (0x2) lockDevices (0,1) => (don't, do) lock devices when creating the link. - Bit 0 (0x1) recover With IFC (0,1) => (don't, do) issue IFC when error occurs.

+- timeout I/O operation timeout in seconds as a string.
+Prior to release R4-16 this was a double, but was changed to a string because it is not safe to pass doubles on the vxWorks shell.
+If "0.0", then a default is assigned. - vxiName Must be chosen as specified above.
 NOTE: For the Agilent E2050 vxiName must be "hpib".
 For the Agilent E5810 use the name "gpib0".
 For an instrument that supports VXII1 try "inst0". - priority Priority at which the asyn I/O thread will run.
 If this is zero or missing, then epicsThreadPriorityMedium is used. - noAutoConnect Zero or missing indicates that portThread should automatically connect.
 Non-zero if explicit connect command must be issued.